skupperproject/skupper-example-yaml/README.md

 kubectl config set-context --current --namespace east
 ~~~

-## Step 2: Install Skupper on your clusters
+## Step 2: Install Skupper on your Kubernetes clusters

 Using Skupper on Kubernetes requires the installation of the
 Skupper custom resource definitions (CRDs) and the Skupper